srofe/StoryboardSegues/ButtonSegue/README.md

 ## Test Cases

+The following describes the test cases included in the file `PresentingViewControllerTests.swift`.
+Not all these tests are required they go beyond the aspects listed above.
+This is only to illustrate what can be tested - not what should or needs to be tested.

 ### Test Button Exists
 The first test verifies there is a button, and it is instantiated from the storyboard:
 ```swift